 Lavett Ballard uses wood fences as a medium for her artistic expression.
 The choice of a fence as a canvas is quite significant.
 Usually, we use fences to keep people from each other or to lock them up.
 Here, she exploits those common meanings and exceeds them to use the fences as expressive supports.

-When we virtually walk around and look at the back of the stand fences, we can see what the artist calls "shadow figures".
-They are little black and white photographs of women, hidden behind the main ones.
+When we virtually walk around the online exhibition and look at the back of the stand fences, we can see what the artist calls “shadow figures”.
+They are little black-and-white photographs of women, hidden behind the main ones.
 Those figures can embody the marginalized women whose roar is not heard.
 Besides, they complement the front figures and keep the eyes of the visitors focused on the narrative.
 No matter where the visitors are standing in the room, they can see the shadow figures.

 In addition to the photographs, the artist paints the fences with bright, vibrant colors and gold foil.
 We, then, can see an ambivalence between the violence of the situations she depicts and the life that the colors bring into the piece of art.
 This ambivalence thus emphasizes the power of the message.

 It is all the more powerful that, even though the artist uses historical photographs, the injustices and the struggles are still very much an accurate representation of today’s society, especially in America.

 Lavett Ballard: Women Heal through Rite and Ritual

 The also woman-owned Galerie Myrtis is based in Baltimore (Maryland, USA).
 It specializes in contemporary American art with a focus on work created by African American artists.
 Galerie Myrtis utilizes visual art to raise awareness of artists and art movements who defend artistic expression and contribute to portraying our cultural, social, historical, and political landscape.